 Our business interruption product covers a shortfall in profit due to a drop in revenue, the cost of engaging an accountant or other professional to prepare your claim and the additional increase in costs to resume your business.
 These increased costs can include re-writing valuable papers and records.
 They also include relocation and temporary equipment to operate replacement premises.
 You can chose cover for up to 12 months of business interruption, up to 18 months and up to 24 months.

-Is General Liability, Employers Liability or Statutory Liability Insurance Recommended?
+Is Public Liability, Employers Liability or Statutory Liability Insurance Recommended?

 As with any commercial business, accidents will happen.
 If you employ staff, even on a casual basis, you will need employer’s liability insurance.